sylvesterdas/minifyn-homepage/docs/project-description.md

 ## Description

 MiniFyn is a URL shortening service designed with a clean, minimalist aesthetic.
-It primarily targets software developers in India but caters to a global audience as well.
+It primarily targets software developers in India but caters to a global audience.
 The project implements internationalization (i18n) with support for English and Hindi, and offers tiered subscription plans for enhanced features.

 ## Tech Stack